 \subsection{Maps of the $3$-sphere to the $2$-sphere}

 In ~\cite{Sae}, Saeki studied fold maps of $3$-dimensional manifolds into surfaces and showed that every closed connected oriented $3$-manifold admits a stable map to the $2$-sphere without definite fold points.
-In particular, for maps of the $3$-sphere to the $2$-sphere, Saeki constructs an image simple stable indefinite fold map $f:S^3 \rightarrow S^2$ such that $\Sigma(f) = n+1$, where $n \in \Z$ is the Hopf invariant $H(f)$ of $f$.
-Saeki poses the following question.
+In particular, for maps of the $3$-sphere into the $2$-sphere, Saeki constructed an image simple indefinite fold map $f:S^3 \rightarrow S^2$ such that $\Sigma(f) = n+1$, where $n \in \Z$ is the Hopf invariant $H(f)$ of $f$.
+Saeki posed the following question.

 \begin{problem} For an integer $n\in \Z\simeq \pi_3S^2$, let us consider stable maps $f\co S^3\to S^2$ without definite fold which represent the associated homotopy class and which satisfies that $\Sigma(f)\ne \emptyset$ and $f|_{\Sigma(f)}$ is an embedding, where $\Sigma(f)$ is the set of singular points of $f$.
 Then, is the number of components of $\Sigma(f)$ congruent modulo two to $n+1$? \end{problem} Saeki solved Problem~\ref{p:2} in the negative in ~\cite{Sae19}.
 The following corollary shows under what conditions Saeki's problem can be answered in the positive.
 As a corollary of Theorems ~\ref{th:2} and ~\ref{th:3}, we prove the following statement related to Saeki's question.